Anupoma/PRT681_S2026_Data/README.md

-# PRT681 S2026 — Developers Repository
+# PRT681 S2026 — Data Analyst Repository

 This repository is for individual weekly work submissions.
 Each member works in their own folder and follows a consistent folder structure and commit routine.